 Already know what the Online LOMC is?
 Access the Online LOMC application.

-The following information describes FEMA's new web application, which allows anyone to submit a Letter of Map Amendment (LOMA) request online.
-If you do not wish to submit your request online, you may submit through FEMA's other processes: eLOMA or through the MT-EZ or MT-1 Paper Form submitted through the mail.
-Go to the Letter of Map Amendment page to learn more.
+The following information describes FEMA's Online LOMC web application, which allows anyone to submit a Letter of Map Change (LOMC) request online.
+If you do not wish to submit your request online, you may submit through FEMA's other processes: eLOMA or through the MT-EZ, MT-1, or MT-2 paper forms submitted through the mail.

 How to Request a Change to Your Flood Zone Designation